Ruiyi666/Algo-Arena/docs/REPORT2.md

     - db.t2.micro instance
     - 20GB storage

-    An address is generated for the database, where all the users info, game records are stored.
+    An address is generated for the database, where all the users' info, game records are stored.
 The address will be used in the `.env` file in the `backend` directory.

 - Create an EC2 instance for the backend
     - Ubuntu 20.04
     - t2.micro instance
     - Daphne + Django 4

-    The provision script will transfer the source code to the EC2 instance and prepare the environment, which means create a `.env` file in the `backend` directory, containing the database address and credentials.
+    The provision script will transfer the source code to the EC2 instance and prepare the environment, which means creating a `.env` file in the `backend` directory, containing the database address and credentials.

     The initial database migration will be executed automatically.
     ```bash
     python manage.py loaddata database/data.json
     ```
-    The above command that automatically executed loads the `database/data.json` file into the database.
+    The above command that is automatically executed loads the `database/data.json` file into the database.
 You can export the database to a json file using the following command:

     ```bash
     python manage.py dumpdata > database/data.json